Do I need to make any visits to campus to complete my degree?

 No thesis is required for the Master of Science in Engineering degree.

-What prerequisites need to be completed before being accepted into the Master of Science in Engineering program?
+What are the math requirements for the Master of Science in Engineering program?

 What type of interaction will I have with faculty and students in my online courses?

 Interaction between the faculty and other students is done in a variety of ways.
 You will correspond through discussion groups in the online course via email and phone.
 Email is the most popular way of communicating.

 Is UW-Platteville accredited?

 Yes, UW-Platteville is accredited by the Higher Learning Commission

 .
 UW-Platteville is nationally recognized by the U.S. Department of Education.

 Do online instructors have the same credentials as campus instructors?